 A list of all persons to whom absentee ballots have been issued shall be maintained in the office of the District Clerk or Board designee and made available for public inspection during regular office hours until the day of the election/vote.
 Any qualified voter may, upon examination of such list, file a written challenge of the qualifications as a voter of any person whose name appears on such list, stating the reason for such challenge.
+The written challenge shall be transmitted by the District Clerk or Board designee to the election inspectors on the day of the District election/vote.
 In addition, any qualified voter may challenge the acceptance of the absentee voter's ballot of any person on such list by making their reasons known to the election inspector before the close of the polls.